fnavarro94/NZTA-GraphRAG-Experiment/README.md

 1. Ensure that the retrieval-level evaluation has been completed successfully.

 2. Run the following Jupyter notebooks:

    - `answer_level_tests_oia.ipynb` (for OIA data)

    - `answer_level_tests_sp_cot.ipynb` (for SP-CoT data)

+**Important Note for Running the Original Version at Answer Level:**

+- To get results at the answer level using the original version of the code, you must revert the patch and reset the environment.
+To do this run `revert_patch.py`.
+After reverting, proceed as described above.

-Follow the instructions inside each notebook to conduct the answer-level evaluation.
-This step will compare the generated answers with the ground truth and assess the performance of the RAG system at the answer generation level.
+Following these steps will compare the generated answers with the ground truth and assess the performance of the RAG system at the answer generation level.